nlyn/php-tz-js/README.md

 # php-tz-json

-Quickly get a JSON dump of all IANA timezones.
+Quickly get a JS object dump of all IANA timezones.
 Perfect for populating `<select>` elements.

 The timezone information is taken directly from PHP's `DateTimeZone` class.